-- Old Damson Lane (Area 2) planning permission for 7 private pitches - The Uplands planning application for 4 private pitches, not yet determined. - 4.6.2.
+- 4.6.1.
+In January 2013 planning permission was granted for 7 private pitches at Old Damson Lane (Area 2).
+A planning application has also been submitted for 4 private pitches at The Uplands.
+This application has yet to be determined. - 4.6.2.
 Planning permission for the site at Old Damson Lane (Area 2) has therefore reduced the number of pitches required over the period 2012 2017 to 19, and reduced the overall requirement over the plan period to 31.